Who Pays for the Bachelorette Party?

 If you plan on spending your downtime at the hotel/rental house, you’ll need to stock up on some light food and drinks for your stay.

 Depending on your budget, you may opt to have a full meal in, in which case you’ll need to coordinate a larger grocery shop.
+Having an alcohol-free bachelorette party is a great way to save some money while still having a blast.

 Dining Out & Bar Hopping